 Slides for previous IT Chatters are available on our Training Handouts page.
 If prompted, you will need to log in with your AG\userid (ie. AG\jxs138) and your AG password.

-Future ITChatter sessions are posted on the Scheduled Training page.
+Future ITChatter sessions will be offered on as needed basis and will be posted on the Scheduled Training page.

 There is a new breed of attacks being used by hackers today and it is important that you are aware of the risks.
 Vince Verbeke from Ag IT will look at how hacked Facebook accounts and phishing attacks are being used in 2013.
 You may be prepared for "Spear" phishing emails, but are you also ready for "watering hole" attacks.
 Vince will take you through the security basics to ensure that you don't fall victim to an out of the ordinary request from a friend.